CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 The email configuration information is optional and presented only if selected on the Welccome screen during the first installation or upgrade.
 Email configuration is required for self-service "forgot password" requests.

-CIS-CAT Pro Dashboard supports SMTP servers.
+CIS-CAT Pro Dashboard utilizes the Grails mail plugin that supports SMTP servers.
 By default, an unsecured mail server is assumed and configured to at `localhost` on port `25`.
+This can be modified by expanding the advanced properties for email setup.

 **Gmail Example**